atlarge-research/opencraft-tutorial/README.md

 ## Run Opencraft Experiment

-In this part, you will run your first experiment with Opencraft.
+In this section, you will run your first experiment with Opencraft.
+The goal of the experiment is to find out the network usage of the game when connecting 50 players.

 Run the following command to reserve 3 machines on the DAS-5 for 900 seconds (15 minutes):